Newborn head molding

 When a baby is born in a head-first position, pressure on the head in the birth canal may mold the head into an oblong shape.
 These spaces between the bones allow the baby's head to change shape.
 Depending on the amount and length of pressure, the skull bones may even overlap.

 These spaces also allow the brain to grow inside the skull bones.
 They will close as the brain reaches its full size.

 Fluid may also collect in the baby's scalp (caput succedaneum), or blood may collect beneath the scalp (cephalohematoma).
 This may further distort the shape and appearance of the baby's head.
 Fluid and blood collection in and around the scalp is common during delivery.
 It will most often go away in a few days.

 If your baby is born breech (buttocks or feet first) or by cesarean delivery (C-section), the head is most often round.
-Very severe abnormalities in head size are NOT related to molding.
+Severe abnormalities in head size are not related to molding.

 Related topics include:

-Lissauer T. Physical examination of the newborn.
+Lissauer T, Hansen A. Physical examination of the newborn.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
-Fanaroff and Martin's Neonatal-Perinatal Medicine: Diseases of the Fetus and Infant.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 29.
+Fanaroff and Martin's Neonatal-Perinatal Medicine.
+11th ed.
+Philadelphia, PA: Elsevier; 2020:chap 28.

 Walker VP.
 Newborn evaluation.
 In: Gleason CA, Juul SE, eds.
 Avery's Diseases of the Newborn.
 10th ed.
 Philadelphia, PA: Elsevier; 2018:chap 25.